NorthChild/JavaScript-Graphed_Backgrounds/README.md

 # JavaScript-Graphed_Backgrounds
-Here you will find a selection of graphed backgrounds,
+Here you will find a selection of graphed backgrounds, helpful tool when starting a new 'blank' project.

+- Graph paper (with ruler)
+- BluePrint Paper